What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Results

 \subsubsection{Impact of Harm and Difficulty On Main Outcome Ratings}

 We assess the impact of harm and difficulty on main outcome ratings using LME models with added fixed effects for the average harm and difficulty of scenarios.
-We maintain the fixed effect of outcome condition as well as random effects for scenario and participant.
+We maintain the fixed effect of error condition as well as random effects for scenario and participant used previously, following the maximal structure described by \citet{barr2013random}.
 Using this model, main effects for difficulty and harm give us an understanding of how these factors impacted outcome judgments \emph{independent} of error condition.
+Once again, each outcome variable was modeled separately.
 Estimates ( ) are given relative to the “accurate” condition.
 We find that harm significantly impacted comfort relying on the AV ( = -0.43, t(38) = -3.7, p < .001), reliance decision ( = -0.74, t(62) = -4.4, p < .001), and confidence in the AV's driving ability ( = -0.22, t(41) = -2.2, p < .05).
 No significant effects were found between harm and explanation satisfaction.
 We found that difficulty impacted only reliance decision ( = 0.60, t(61) = 3.0, p < .01).
 Interestingly, this was in the opposite direction as harm, where greater difficulty was associated with increased reliance.

 The implication is that contextual factors like harm and difficulty affect interaction with an AV system regardless of error condition, with harm potentially being the more influential factor.
 Specifically, higher harm is generally associated with lower comfort, reliance, and confidence, while higher difficulty is generally associated with higher reliance ratings.
 There does not appear to be an overall association between harm or difficulty and explanation satisfaction.